-Use Wordpress to build a kicking church website
+Use Wordpress to build a great church website

 Many churches spend too much time and money developing their website.
 That's no longer necessary.
-Here's how to set up a fabulous website that functions well, looks slick, is interactive and that your church will be proud to promote.
+Here's how to set up a fabulous website that functions well, looks slick, is interactive and will be something your church will be proud to promote.

 Our platform: We will use Wordpress to build our website.
 Wordpress, a CMS (content management system) geared toward blogging, has interactivity and helpful search engine optimization.
 It is open-source software with a huge developer and designer community creating great site functions and designs.

 Draw your site: First, draw your site on a piece of paper.
 Don't draw the visual design, but identify what pages you want, how they connect and other elements to include.
 This is much easier to sort out before building your site.

 Choose your domain name: Chances are, you or another person in the church have purchased a domain name for the church.
 If not, consider these tips.

 - Use "-" in separating words.
 This is search engine friendly.

 - Insert your township/city/province into the domain name; this gives the user and search engine a more defined search option.

 - However, do not get too long: churchname-downbytheriver-united-methodist-church.org